Circles in Marathon Mapmaking

 0° Circle Vertices

 From here, we must rotate the grid by regular increments (this might be the trickiest part).
-360° (the span of a circle) divided by 24 points (the number of vertices we’re using) gives us 15° increments, so our next angle is 15°.
+360° (a circle’s full rotation) divided by 24 points (our vertex count) gives us 15° increments, so our next angle is 15°.
 Set Rotation to 15° and draw lines out from the center.
-Rotating by another 15° gives us 30°, then 45°, then 60°, then 75°.
+Rotating another 15° gives us 30°, then 45°, then 60°, then 75°.
 (We could do this with fewer rotations, but we’ll save that for later.)
-All these steps are shown below.
+Here are visuals of all these steps:

 15° Circle Vertices 30° Circle Vertices 45° Circle Vertices 60° Circle Vertices 75° Circle Vertices